Haar-Laplacian for directed graphs: Numerical results

-However, when we look at the results obtained testing with the Telegram dataset, which contains an insignificant number of antiparallel edges and has a much larger and varied spectrum of weights, the existence experiments yield close results for SigMaNet and MagNet and noticeably better results for HaarNet, outperforming both of them.
-If for MagNet the phase matrix partly encodes some information about the weights, when it comes to SigMaNet, the phase matrix is entirely dedicated to encoding the directionality, but not complete enough for handling digons.
-Although the sign-magnetic Laplacian seems more suitable to sign prediction tasks, nevertheless both our HaarNet and MagNet perform better in terms of existence problems.
+We believe that the performance of HaarNet on Telegram and UC-Social is supported by the structure of the datasets, in the sense that Telegram contains an insignificant number of antiparallel edges and UC-Social does not contain any, and, moreover, both have a much larger spectrum of weights.
+If for MagNet or MSGNN the phase matrix partly encodes some information about the weights, when it comes to SigMaNet, the phase matrix is entirely dedicated to encoding the directionality, but not complete enough for handling digons.
+Although the sign-magnetic Laplacian seems more suitable to sign prediction tasks, nevertheless both our HaarNet and MagNet together with MSGNN perform better in terms of existence problems.

 The last series of experiments, addressing the weight prediction flavor of the problem, proves that our Haar Laplacian is indeed able to encode all graph information: structure, directionality, and weights.
-The task itself closely resembles the existence one, however the difficulty arises from replacing the binary prediction with edge weight values and so shifting the perspective towards the regression family of machine learning problems.
-As it can be seen in Tables \ref{tab:weight_rmse} and \ref{tab:weight_r2}, HaarNet outperforms both MagNet and SigMaNet.
-For Alpha+ and OTC+, although the RMSE obtained with MagNet is equal or very close, the corresponding $R^2$ is better for HaarNet.
-We motivate the superior results by fully preserving the information in the continous mapping $A \longrightarrow H_h$ and not focusing either on weight or direction, or making a compromise for better encoding one to the expense of the other.
+The task itself closely resembles the existence one; however, the difficulty arises from replacing the binary prediction with edge weight values and so shifting the perspective towards the regression family of machine learning problems.
+As can be seen in Tables \ref{tab:weight_rmse} and \ref{tab:weight_r2}, HaarNet outperforms MagNet, SigMaNet, and MSGNN on most graphs and is second to MagNet on Alpha+ and UC-Social by a small difference.
+For Telegram and Alpha+, we can see very close performances for HaarNet and MagNet in terms of RMSE and $R^2$ score, with HaarNet winning on Telegram and a tie on Alpha+.
+Slightly different, although HaarNet wins only by $0.0001$ in the RMSE evaluation on OTC+, there is a more significant margin in terms of $R^2$.
+We remark especially that the best performance of HaarNet occurs for Alpha and OTC, which are the most difficult problems, since weights can also be negative.
+SigMaNet has the worst performance, an outcome that we believe is justified by the fact that this Laplacian is focused on encoding directions rather than weights.
+We motivate the superior results of HaarNet by fully preserving the information in the continuous mapping $A \longrightarrow H_h$ and not focusing either on weight or direction, or making a compromise to better encode one to the expense of the other.